KHP-Informatics/Cognition-DNC/README.md

 "type":"text","idInSourceTable":21,"sourceColumn":"TextContent"}
 ]
 ```
-This file specifies 2 work coordinates.
+This file specifies two work coordinates.
 The first coordinate points to a binary file to be converted and anonymised.

 JSON Key|JSON Value
 --------|-----------